iqram20/AlgebraTrigonometry/README.md

 - **Tuesday:** 1:00 – 3:15 PM (Online Synchronous)
 - **Thursday:** 1:00 – 3:15 PM (Online Synchronous)

-⚠️ *Note: Although the course is online, at least one midterm and the final exam will be held **in person** at LaGuardia Community College.*
+⚠️ *Note: Although the course is online, at least one midterm and the final exam will be held **in person** at CUNY Colleges.*

 ---